redhat-openstack/openstack-puppet-modules/stdlib/README.markdown

       line => '%sudonopw ALL=(ALL) NOPASSWD: ALL',
     }

-In this example, Puppet will ensure both of the specified lines are contained in the file /etc/sudoers.
+In this example, Puppet ensures that both of the specified lines are contained in the file `/etc/sudoers`.

 Match Example: